 Section 1.
 The name of this organization shall be the John T. Alexander Post No. 17 the American Legion, Department of Tennessee.

 Section 1.
-The objects and purposes of the post shall be to promote the principles and polices as set forth in the forgoing preamble, and the national and department constitutions of the American Legions.
+The objects and purposes of the post shall be to promote the principles and polices as set forth in the forgoing preamble, and the national and departmental constitutions of the American Legions.

 Section 1.
 This post is a civilian organization and membership therein does not affect or increase liability for military or police service.